prople/jsonrpc/core/README.md

 }
 ```

-These abstractions designed as a core `JSONRPC`, which we should not care about any of HTTP framework implementation which for now we're using `Tokio Axum`.
+These abstractions designed as a core `JSONRPC`, which we should not care about any of HTTP framework implementations.

 By using core rpc abstraction, all abstraction and logic handler, will be separated from any specific frameworks, and it means, we can change the HTTP framework easily.